BrunoBonacci/mulog/mulog-athena/README.md

     will give the result:
     ![athena-terraform](img/terraform_athena_result.png)

     `Mulog` reports `mulog/timestamp` and `mulog/trace-id` for any event.
 It aligns nicely with AWS recommendations regarding each record to have a timestamp and unique id.
+    Other columns can be updated if necessary.

 4. execute commands to deploy AWS resources:
     ```